glampert/vclpp/README.md

     #define ANSWER 42
     #define FOO "bar"

-**NOTE:** Only one level of substitution is performed, so the "value" of a `#define` must not reference another defines!
+**NOTE:** Only one level of substitution is performed, so the "value" of a `#define` must not reference other defines!

 ### Function-like macros